WHAT WE DO

 Is there a specific order for the documents?

-The order of the documents should follow the instruction page.
+The order of the documents should follow the order listed on the instruction page.

 How should the pages be numbered within the document?

 Number pages within each section, particularly for the Project Narrative and appendices.
-There is no need to have consecutive page numbers throughout the entire proposal.
+There is no need to run consecutive page numbers throughout the entire proposal.